Those not fully vaccinated to be banned from public places: Haryana govt

 Haryana govt on Wednesday tightened COVID-19 rules for those not fully vaccinated against the virus amid spread of new and highly contagious virus strain Omicron in the country.

 According to a fresh order, the state will not allow partially or non-vaccinated people at public places after January 1.
-The public places include marriage hall, hotel, bank, any mall, any government office, bus, Haryana health minister Anil Vij added.
+The people who have not taken both doses will not be allowed to enter marriage halls, hotels, restaurants, offices, banks, or any other public places.
+This is to protect ourselves from Omicron and the third wave of Covid, said Haryana health minister Anil Vij added.

+The first dose of Covid-19 vaccination has reached 93% whereas second dose is still lagging behind at 60% (till 22.12.2021).
+Large numbers of beneficiaries are due and overdue since long for the dose of COVID Vaccination, an official order said.

+"Further, new variants of COVID are emerging frequently and recently, Omicron cases are showing increasing trend in our country.
+Looking into current scenario, steps need to be taken for increasing coverage of vaccination to mitigate spread of coronavirus.
+Whereas emerging situation entails proactive monitoring and focused implementation of vaccination drive besides other measures.
+Also neighboring state like Himachal Pradesh, Chandigarh, J&K. Uttarakhand and Delhi are having better second dose coverage than Haryana," the order stated.

 Speaking at Vidhan Sabha, Vij also said, “As on December 16, a total 1,90,36,049 (92 per cent ) of first doses were administered, a total 1,17,01,925 (57 per cent) of second doses were administered and thereby a total of 3,07,97,974 doses have been administered till December 16.”